josephg/jumprope-rs/README.md

 This library is similar to [ropey](https://crates.io/crates/ropey), which has more features and is more mature.
 However, ropey is about 3x slower than jumprope when processing real editing operations (see below) and compiles to a wasm bundle thats over twice as large.
 (Ropey is 30kb brotli compressed, vs 12kb for jumprope).

-XiRope is 20x slower than jumprope.
-I love the Xi stuff but their rope implementation is poorly optimized.

 [API documentation](https://docs.rs/jumprope/)

 [Jumprope on crates.io](https://crates.io/crates/jumprope)